wp-media/wp-rocket-helpers/various/wp-rocket-update-notification-recovery/README.md

 ## Behavior

-- Updates Recovery is inert whenever WP Rocket successfully defines `WP_ROCKET_VERSION`; WP Rocket then owns its update checks.
+- Update Notification Recovery is inert whenever WP Rocket successfully defines `WP_ROCKET_VERSION`; WP Rocket then owns its update checks.
 - It reads the installed version from WP Rocket's plugin header without loading the plugin.